lorensen/VTKExamples/src/Java.md

 | Example Name | Classes Demonstrated | Description | Image |
 | -------------- | ---------------------- | ------------- | ------- |
-[ExodusIIWriter](/Java/Parallel/ExodusIIWriter) | vtkExodusIIWriter | Example Program to demonstrate the useage of vtkExodusIIWriter
+[ExodusIIWriter](/Java/Parallel/ExodusIIWriter) | vtkExodusIIWriter | Example Program to demonstrates how to use vtkExodusIIWriter

 ## PolyData